acb-ct/useful-batch-files/README.md

 ## resize1080.cmd

-Creates an jpg with 1080 Pixel width
+Creates an jpg with 1080 pixel width.
+Draw the image file on the cmd-File to generate a new image in the same folder.

 ## renamereports.ps1

-PowerShell script which strips time codes from file names (I use them for file exported by an analytics software)
+PowerShell script which strips time codes from file names.
+(I use them for file exported by an analytics software)